Cq8jx/VJU-Project/University Regulations/English/DHQGHN-QD-4455 Regulation on Management of Diplomas and Certificates.md

 7. The head of the training unit establishes a council to cancel certificate blanks and certificates, misprinted certificates, or revoked certificates.
-The council members are decided by the head of the unit and must include representatives of the unit\'s leadership, the Training department/division, and the Legal Inspectorate.
+The council members are decided by the head of the unit and must include representatives of the unit's leadership, the Training department/division, and the Legal Inspectorate.
 The minutes must be made of the cancellation of blanks, certificates, misprinted certificates, or revoked certificates.
 The minutes